J0hn1975/Milestone-Project-One-Reef/README.md

 > - [Antonio](https://fonts.google.com/specimen/Antonio?query=Antonio)

 ## Imagery
-Throughout the site I have used large pictures of the band
+Throughout the site I have used large pictures of the band.

 ## Design
-> The site is made up of three pages, using a simple and clean design.
->
+> The site is made up of 5 pages (including an error 404 page).
+I have used large, clear images of the band mostly in a live setting to give a visual reprenstation of the band's rock music style.

 # Features
 ## Existing Features